June 18, 2019

-Healthcare Provider Data and Research Tools
+Authoritative Healthcare Provider Data

-Physician information and other healthcare provider data is delivered fully open source, in both MDB (Microsoft Access) and CSV formats.
-CarePrecise Access contains NPI, taxonomySpecialties are reported by providers using Provider Taxonomy Codes.
-CarePrecise datasets include both the taxonomy code and the specialty in plain English.
-Click the link to see current specialties. codes, UPINsThe UPIN (Unique Physician Identification Number) was a six-character code assigned and used by Medicare to identify physicians between 1985 and 2007.
-A directory of UPINs was available through that time (the UPIN Registry), but CMS discontinued the lookup service as of May 23, 2008, when the National Provider Identifier (NPI) superceded the UPIN.
-However, the UPIN is still frequently used to match legacy physician data., Medicare/Medicaid numbers, state license numbers, phones, faxes, addresses and much more.
-Includes data from the PECOS databaseThe federal database containing information on healthcare providers who are eligible to bill Medicare., LEIE databaseList of Excluded Individuals/Entities (LEIE): The federal database maintained by the HHS Office of Inspector General containing information on providers who have been barred from billing Medicare due to fraud or controlled substance conviction, patient neglect or abuse, and other convictions and delinquencies. and the complete NPI registryThe Centers for Medicare and Medicaid Services (CMS) maintains the National Plan and Provider Enumeration System (NPPES) database.
+CarePrecise Platinum contains NPI, specialty and facility type codesSpecialties are reported by providers using Provider Taxonomy Codes.
+CarePrecise datasets include both the taxonomy code and the specialty or facility description in plain English.
+Click the link to see current specialties., UPINsThe UPIN (Unique Physician Identification Number) was a six-character code assigned and used by Medicare to identify physicians between 1985 and 2007.
+A directory of UPINs was available through that time (the UPIN Registry), but CMS discontinued the lookup service as of May 23, 2008, when the National Provider Identifier (NPI) superseded the UPIN.
+However, the UPIN is still used to match legacy physician data., Medicare/Medicaid numbers, state license numbers, phones, faxes, multiple practice addresses, and much more for physicians, dentists, pharmacies, clinics, hospitals, nurses, in fact, all HIPAA-covered U.S. healthcare practitioners.
+It includes data from the PECOS databaseThe federal database containing information on healthcare providers who are eligible to bill Medicare., banned providers databaseA federal database maintained by the HHS Office of Inspector General containing information on providers who have been barred from billing Medicare due to fraud or controlled substance conviction, patient neglect or abuse, and other infractions. and the complete NPI registryThe Centers for Medicare and Medicaid Services (CMS) maintains the National Plan and Provider Enumeration System (NPPES) database.
 All healthcare providers who are HIPAA covered entities must obtain a National Provider Identifier (NPI) by reporting their information via the NPPES, and updating it within 30 days of changes.
 This represents virtually all of U.S. physicians, hospitals, and other providers who accept insurance or are associated with a hospital.
-CarePrecise Access Complete includes every NPI record., creating a single database from multiple data silos.
+CarePrecise Access Complete includes every NPI record., the US Department of Commerce, as well as other sources, creating a single database from multiple data silos.
 Data is updated monthly, and subscriptions are available.
-Open the NPPES NPI registry plus much more—over 5 GB of healthcare provider data—formatted to use on your desktop or laptop computer.
+Over 7.5 GB of healthcare provider data—formatted to use on your desktop or laptop computer.

-Details on CarePrecise Platinum data and software bundle...
+Details on CarePrecise Platinum data and software bundle - $799...

 Details on the CarePrecise healthcare provider data...